ROBERT PAUL SCHWEIKHER (1903-1997)

 1954 - The Alfred A. Schiller House, 734 Lenox Road, Glen Ellyn IL.
-Commissioned 1953.
+Commissioned in 1953.
 Originally built with no exterior windows.
 Rooms opened up to an interior courtyard.
 Addition by Keck and Keck Architects in 1964, including exterior windows, more bedrooms, and an attached garage.
 Gardens and courtyard design by Mary Moulton.
 Sold in 1957 to Louis and Louisa Kaberon.
 Sold in 2004 to Matt Nordloh who did a restoration.
 Added in 2008 to the National Register of Historic Places.
 The property was on the market for years.
 Sold in 2016 to adjacent neighbor Michael Bartenhagen in a short sale.
 Destroyed.

 1955 - The Maryville College, Women's Dormitory, Maryville TN.
 Unbuilt.

 1964 - The Callas and Bauer Apartment Building, Kittanning PA.
-Status unknown, address unknown.
+Status unknown.

 1966 - The Donald Berg House, Project, Mt.
 Washington, Pittsburgh PA.
 Unbuilt.

 1966 - The Pittsburgh Housing Authority, Low Cost Senior Housing, Bedford Avenue, Pittsburgh PA.
 Unsure if built.
 Featured in Engineering News Record, Volume 187, 1966.
-Status unknown, address unknown.
+Unbuilt.

 1967 - The George S. Keller House, St. Joseph MI.
 Unbuilt.